alexander-any7/django-bigtrill/README.md

    - `AUTH_USER_MODEL_PATH`: Absolute or relative path to where the `AUTH_USER_MODEL` variable is or will be defined
    - `DEFAULT_DJANGO_USER_MODEL_FILE_PATHS`: List of files referencing the default user model (absolute or relative paths; optional)
    - `BASE_DIR`: Absolute or relative path to your project root.
 You are advised to run `pwd` and provide the output of the command.
-   - `GITIGNORE_PATH`: Path to your `.gitignore` file, relative to `BASE_DIR` or absolute.
+   - `GITIGNORE_PATH`: Path to your `.gitignore` file.
+This MUST be relative to `BASE_DIR`.
 The folders in the gitignore will not be searched for references to the default `User` model.

    Example: